One week itinerary for a road trip in Jordan

 - Surfing in the dunes

 For the last day, it is time to drive back to Amman.
-On the way, several viewpoints are recommended in the Jordan Nomads road book.
-I recommend you to stop there to take a break and take in the sights one last time. ?
+On the way, there are several viewpoints.
+I recommend you to stop there to take a break and take in the sights one last time. 😉